codius/codiusd-gui/README.md

 systemctl start codiusd-gui
 ```

+Once you have started the codius-gui daemon it will be accessable thru a SSH portforwarding from your workstations.
+Some examples:

+for windows: putty -ssh root@your.host.name -L 3300:127.0.0.1:3300
+for linux: ssh -L 3300:127.0.0.1:3300 root@your.host.name

+Once you have connected and logged in, you will be able to open a browser and visit https://localhost:3300 to access the GUI website.

 # Add Nginx Config
+This is an optional step, as a replacement for using the SSH option.
 To keep it simple we use the same template as with Codius.
 In this example you will see a 'allow 127.0.0.1;'.
 You must add another line with your trusted IP address to gain access.
+Once you have added this configuration and reloaded Nginx, your GUI will be reachable at https://gui.your.host.name:444/ (note its running on port 444)

 ```
 map $http_upgrade $connection_upgrade {